cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 If the IPC operation is a call, the first key transmitted (``k0``) is not chosen by the key map, but is rather a freshly-minted Reply Key.

+A blocking send phase indicates success by continuing to the next phase (if any).
+A non-blocking send phase cannot indicate success or failure.

 The Receive Phase